 In addition to the scholarships noted above, which require students to complete an application, the college awards the following scholarships.

-The deadline to apply for accounting department scholarships for the 2015-2016 academic year is 11 a.m.
-Feb.
-12. Applications and required materials should be submitted to the Accounting Department office in Stephens Hall, room 102.
+The deadline to apply for accounting department scholarships for the 2015-2016 academic year was Feb.
+12, 2015.
+Students can apply for schoalrships for the 2016-2017 academic year beginning Dec.
+1, 2015.
+Applications and required materials should be submitted to the Accounting Department office in Stephens Hall, room 102.